Find Affordable College Courses

 UA Teacher Education Grade Specific Master’s Program

-Of the 41 grade specific ed students who graduated with a master's degree in 2020-2021 from UA, about 29% were men and 71% were women.
-Nationwide, master's degree programs only see 12% men graduate in grade specific ed each year.
-UA does a better job at serving the male population as it supports 17% more men than average.
+For the most recent academic year available, 16% of grade specific ed master's degrees went to men and 84% went to women.
+Nationwide, master's degree programs only see 13% men graduate in grade specific ed each year.
+UA does a better job at serving the male population as it supports 3% more men than average.

 undefined

-Of the students who received a grade specific ed master's degree from UA, 63% were white.
-This is typical for this degree on the natiowide level.
+Of the students who received a grade specific ed master's degree from UA, 79% were white.
+This is above average for this degree on the natiowide level.

 The following table and chart show the race/ethnicity for students who recently graduated from The University of Alabama with a master's in grade specific ed.